omergazit2/IR_project/README.md

 The goal of the project is to implement a search engine for the entire English *Wikipedia* corpus.

-The dataset contain over 6 million documents and implemented in *Google Cloud*.
+The dataset contain over 6 million documents and implemented in *Google Cloud Platform*.

 ## Project Structure